 - Every 45-minutes get up and walk around, even if it’s just to throw in a load of laundry or cook a meal.

 - If you’re experiencing severe neck tension or pain, the Feldenkrais Method® is a great way to manage it, too.
 It’s an easy and gentle technique that eases neck and jaw tension.

 Use Moist Heat

-- Apply the moist heat for 15 minutes
+- Apply the heat for 15-minutes

 - Open your mouth half-way.

-Perform this twice a day.
+Do this moist heat massage twice a day.

 Purchase A TENS Unit

 If your pain is severe and moist heat doesn’t help, go online and purchase a TENS unit (Nursal EMS TENS unit).
 Place the pads as directed on your jaw muscles (called masseters) and your large neck muscles (your trapezius) once or twice a day.
 Most TENS unites come with simple instructions and there are many videos online with instructions.